Applying and Admissions

 - I don't have any prior design experience.
 Can I apply?

-Disc* is designed for participants with all levels of design experience, from all academic backgrounds.
+Disc* is open participants with all levels of design experience, from all academic backgrounds and all colleges or universities.

 - What are the dates of the program?